 The Augustana Seminary

 Augustana Seminary held its first class on Sept.
-1, 1860 — a founding date shared with Augustana’s sister-college, Augustana College, Rock Island, Ill.
+1, 1860 — a founding date shared with Augustana’s sister-college, Augustana College in Rock Island, Illinois.
 Today, the two schools are among the oldest of the 40 colleges and universities affiliated with the Lutheran Church.

-By 1863, Rev. Tuve Hasselquist, president of the Augustana Synod, was lobbying for another move.
+By 1863, Rev. Tuve Hasselquist, president of the Augustana Synod, lobbied for another move.
 Hasselquist believed that moving the Seminary to a rural area populated primarily by Scandinavians would be in the best interest of the growing school.
 Plus, the Illinois Central Railroad promised land if the school relocated.
-After a vote, the Seminary (photo on right) moved from Chicago 100 miles southwest, to Paxton, Ill., and Hasselquist became the school’s second president.
+After a vote, the Seminary (photo on right) moved from Chicago 100 miles southwest, to Paxton, Illinois, and Hasselquist became the school’s second president.

 Craving their own identity, the Seminary’s Norwegian leaders made the decision to separate from the Swedes.
-They purchased a building in Marshall, Wisc., and in 1869, they formed the Augsburg Seminary and Marshall Academy (photo on left).
-Wisconsin farmer and Norwegian immigrant, Endre Endresen Eidsvaag, gives a bell to the school.
+They purchased a building in Marshall, Wisconsin, and in 1869 formed the Augsburg Seminary and Marshall Academy (photo on left).
+Wisconsin farmer and Norwegian immigrant Endre Endresen Eidsvaag gave a bell to the school.
 A year later, in 1870, the Norwegian Augustana Synod was founded.
-In 1875, Augustana Seminary moved from Paxton to Rock Island where it has remained since.
+In 1875, Augustana Seminary moved from Paxton to Rock Island, where it has remained since.

-By the late 1870's, the Nation’s western frontier was bulging.
+By the late 1870s, the nation’s western frontier was bulging.
 In 1881, leaders of the Norwegian Augustana Synod made the decision to “follow the people” and settled in Beloit, Iowa.
 While in Beloit, the school reclaimed the name, Augustana Seminary and Academy.
-In 1884 with the institution needing more room, a group of Canton citizens across the Big Sioux River pooled their money and bought the Naylor Hotel and offered the building to the Augustana Synod with the condition that the school move from Beloit to Canton.
+In 1884 with the institution needing more room, a group of Canton, South Dakota, citizens across the Big Sioux River pooled their money and bought the Naylor Hotel and offered the building to the Augustana Synod — with the condition that the school move from Beloit to Canton.
 The Academy remained in Beloit and the name of the school was changed to Augustana College.
-By 1903, the College moved into a permanent home — its first in 43 years — on the east side of Canton along with the Eidsvaag Bell.
+By 1903, the College moved into a permanent home, its first in 43 years, on the east side of Canton along with the Eidsvaag Bell.

 Home, Summit Avenue

-By 1918, city and business leaders were lobbying hard for Augustana to relocate to Sioux Falls.
+By 1918, city and business leaders lobbied hard for Augustana to relocate to Sioux Falls.
 Church leaders made the decision to merge Augustana College in Canton with the Lutheran Normal School in Sioux Falls under the name Augustana College and Normal School (ACNS).
 The Eidsvaag Bell was installed in the school's belltower.
 In 1926, "and Normal School" was dropped from the name and the site in Canton eventually became Augustana Academy.
-Despite the similarities in name, it was no longer affiliated with the College and ultimately closed in 1971.
+Despite the similarities in name, it was no longer affiliated with the college and ultimately closed in 1971.
 (In front of Ladies Hall.
-Inset: Ladies Hall and Normal School above)
+Inset: Ladies Hall and Normal School above.)

 A timeline of notable events in Augustana history.